 A student's grade point average (GPA) is recorded on his or her transcript.
 Courses for which a grade of "A," "B," "C" or "D" is received are included as both credit hours attempted and points earned.
 An "F" grade is included as credit hours attempted, but no points are earned.
 Grades in developmental education courses are not included in the GPA calculation.
-Transfer credits are counted toward credits needed for a degree, but they are not used in the computation of grade point average (except for the calculation of admission points in emergency medical services, nursing and radiologic technology).
+Transfer credits are counted toward credits needed for a degree, but they are not used in the computation of grade point average (except for the calculation of admission points in emergency medical services, nursing, occupational therapy assistant, physical therapist assistant and radiologic technology).
 The GPA is calculated in the following manner: